How to Make Money In a Small Town (Business Ideas & Side Hustles)

-Both lawn care and landscaping are skilled professions that are valued highly in most areas.
-You could specialize in domestic landscaping, or landscaping on a larger scale, tending to sports grounds or public parks.
-Either way, those with the highest levels of experience and skill are well paid and their work is in high demand.
+Both lawn care and landscaping are skilled professions valued highly in most areas.
+You could specialize in domestic landscaping or landscaping on a larger scale, tending to sports grounds or public parks.
+Either way, those with the highest experience and skill levels are well paid, and their work is in high demand.

-The work is very physical, so it requires a good level of fitness and strength.
-It’s also highly detailed, creative work, and excellent knowledge of plant care and gardening is necessary.
-Clearly, this line of work calls on a multitude of skills, so it makes sense that people are willing to pay generously for top-quality service.
+The work is very physical, so it requires good fitness and strength.
+It’s also highly detailed, creative work.
+Excellent plant care and gardening knowledge are necessary.
+Clearly, this line of work calls on many skills, so it makes sense that people are willing to pay generously for top-quality service.

 8. Sell Produce